Daviedavie100/Investigating_dataset_project/README.md

 ## Data Cleaning

-First, I want to create functions that will help me drop duplicates, merge two datasets, change data type, remove missing rows, drop unnecessary columns, then proceed to merge the country data to that for league.
+First, I want to create functions that will help me drop duplicates, merge two datasets, change datatype, remove missing rows, drop unnecessary columns, then proceed to merge the country data to that for league.
 I will correct the league name for Germany 1.
 Bundesliga to Germany Bundesliga 1.
-I will also change the name column for both the country data and league data, and also make the datafrmaes have the same dimensions and finally merge the two dataframes into country_league data using the country id as the key
+I will also change the name column for both the country data and league data, and also make the dataframe have the same dimensions, and finally merge the two dataframes into country_league data using the country id as the key

 ## Findings